 More emotionally available

-Making your money a top priority yields another important benefit as well: Liberated from the weight of financial uncertainty, you restore a sense of balance that may enable you to be more emotionally available to your spouse, kids, friends, and career, said Hounsell.
+Making your money and financial security a top priority yields another important benefit as well: Liberated from the weight of financial uncertainty, you restore a sense of balance that may enable you to be more emotionally available to your spouse, kids, friends, and career, said Hounsell.
 By nurturing yourself, you can be more present for those you love.

 “If you have a plan and you know what is going to happen financially, you’re happier and less stressed,” said Hounsell.
 “It’s the not knowing that weighs you down.”

 While no one knows every variable, like how long they’ll live or whether a layoff is imminent, you can plan for the most likely outcomes, prepare for the unexpected with an emergency fund, and protect your loved ones with adequate life insurance and disability income insurance coverage.

 “You don’t know if you’re going to get sick or when you’re going to die, but we do know it will happen eventually and you have to plan for that,” said Hounsell.
 “You have to take your family into account.
 No one wants to say, ‘Sorry, I didn’t plan and now I have nothing.’”

 Lastly, women should be more selfish with their finances because, well, they have to be.

 As a gender, women typically live longer, earn less, and have less banked than their male counterparts.
 That makes them more vulnerable in the event of a divorce or premature death of a breadwinning-spouse.